 - How the kind of work you do, and the amount of time you spend on it, affects your happiness

 - How much financial problems, such as unemployment and debt, harm your happiness

-- How your happiness relates not just to your own wealth, but to the wealth of others around you
+- How your happiness relates to the wealth of others around you

 - How economic factors like inflation affect happiness

-- Whether people who live in wealthier nations are happier overall
+- Whether people who live in wealthier nations are happier in general

 - What national governments can do to make their people happier